-Load cells are transducers that have the ability to convert force into electrical output that can be measured.
+Load cells are force transducers that have the ability to convert mechanical force into electrical output that can be measured.
 While there are several different types of load cells, strain gage-based load cells tend to be the most widely used.

 Aside from some laboratories that still use precision mechanical balances, strain gage load cells control the weighing industry.
-When hygiene and intrinsic safety are importance, pneumatic load cells are used.
+When hygiene and intrinsic safety are important, pneumatic load cells are used.
 In remote locations, hydraulic load cells tend to be favored since a power supply is not required.
 Accuracies between 0.03 and 0.25 percent full scale can be expected with strain gage load scales.
 These types of load cells are suitable for virtually all types of industrial operations.

 The History of the Load Cell

 Prior to the rise and popularity of strain gage-based load cells, mechanical lever scales ruled the world.
 Mechanical scales have the ability to weigh a variety of things, including pills, railroad cars and many things in between.
 As long as they are properly maintained and calibrated, they can weigh these things accurately and reliably.
 The scales tend to either use a weight balancing mechanism or they will detect the force by using mechanical levers.
 The earliest sensors included pneumatic and hydraulic designs.

 In 1843, Sir Charles Wheatstone, an English physicist, devised a bridge circuit that had the ability to measure electrical resistances.
 This bridge circuit is ideally suited for measuring changes in resistance that happen in strain gages.
 While the very first bonded resistance wire strain gage was created within the 1840s, it only became economically and technically viable in recent decades thanks to advancements in electrical engineering.
 Since then, strain gages have thrived in both stand-alone load cells as well in mechanical scale components.